Dating: Wide variation in behavior patterns

 Social rules regarding dating vary considerably according to variables such as social class, race, religion, age, sexual orientation and gender.
 Behavior patterns and dating preferences are generally unwritten and constantly changing.
 There are considerable differences between social and personal values.
+Social inequality is observed in dating.

 Gendered norms and preferences

-Gendered heterosexual dating norms include men asking women on dates, men planning and paying for dates, men proposing exclusivity, men proposing marriage to women.
-Gendered heterosexual dating norms for women generally include either accepting or rejecting men's initiatives and avoiding overt initiative.
+Gendered heterosexual dating norms men have been given include asking someone out, planning dates, paying for dates, and proposing marriage.
+Women on the other hand are positioned as having a more limited scope of action and selectivity with regards of participation in the date, but a greater and more active responsibility in relationships and marriage.
+Sociologists studying dating scripts have also determined that much of the popular dating literature continues to reinforce traditional notions of masculinity (agency) and femininity (passive).

 Online dating patterns suggest that men are more likely to initiate online exchanges (over 75%) and extrapolate that men are less "choosy", seek younger women, and "cast a wide net".
 One common gendered dating preference is that heterosexual men prefer women's physical attractiveness more than reverse.
 In a similar vein, the stereotype for heterosexual women is that they seek well-educated men who are their age or older with high-paying jobs.
 Evolutionary psychology suggests that "women are the choosier of the genders" since "reproduction is a much larger investment for women" who have "more to lose by making bad choices."
 Women's endorsement of gendered dating norms tends to increase with benevolent sexism, preference for dominant men and long-term relationships.
 Some women perceive benevolent gendered dating norms benefit them, such as "women should be protected and taken care of by men".

-Some women endorse gendered dating norms due to their view that men's commitment is less assured than women's commitment, which can be seen as internalized sexism.
+Gendered dating norms and chivalry in dating have been described as sexist.

-While many gendered dating norms follow patriarchy or chivalry, the online dating app Bumble enforced until 2024 the gendered dating norm that heterosexual women send the first message after matching.
+The online dating app Bumble enforced until 2024 the gendered dating norm that heterosexual women send the first message after matching.

-In countries with reversal of the gender gap in education, such as parts of Europe and USA, a switch of educational hypergamy from men to women showing on average higher educational attainment was observed in heterosexual couples.
+In countries with reversal of the gender gap in education, such as parts of Europe, a switch of educational hypergamy from men to women showing on average higher educational attainment was observed in heterosexual couples.

 Gender egalitarian norms

 Gender egalitarian dating norms have no gendered differences in dating norms, in line with gender equality.
+Treat both people as equals.
+No one takes on a fixed, traditional role based on their sex; instead, partners share responsibilities, both people can initiate dates, and expenses and chores are divided equally.
 Going dutch at dates refers to the equal split of the bill at dates.
+In an equal relationship, partners discuss what they want openly from the start.
+This communication replaces unspoken dating "rules" with clear, mutual respect.

-Some women reject gender equal norms, such as women approaching men, due to fear of rejection, to avoid slut-shaming, viewing symbolic gendering as benevolent or viewing men following gender egalitarian dating norms as lack of men's interest.
-Some women report privately playing a decisive role in the timing of the marriage proposal, while publicly following gendered courtship conventions.
-When traditional gender roles persist in dating, but gender equality is promoted in the workplace, it can create role conflict for individuals between their personal and professional lives.
+However, when traditional gender roles persist in dating, but gender equality is promoted in the workplace, it can create role conflict for individuals between their personal and professional lives.
+Some women reject gender equal norms, such as women approaching men, due to fear of rejection or avoid slut-shaming.